TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/04 Advanced/Ex04_ReadReplayDataAPI.md

 Debug.Log("Position Recorded Space: " + transformFormatter.PositionSpace);
 Debug.Log("Position Recorded Precision: " + transformFormatter.PositionPrecision);

-// Simmilar properties are available to rotation and scale also
+// Simmilar properties are available for rotation and scale also
 ```

 So that demonstrates how you can extract transform data for a particular replay object from any storage target.
 Although only a transform example was shown, similar principles apply for other components and you will find that other formatters such as `ReplayAudioFormatter` and `ReplayAnimationFormatter` also exist and provide the same sort of api.